rvsrvs/jasdev.github.io/_posts/2016-7-7-thoughts-on-wwdc.md

 permalink: thoughts-on-wwdc
 ---

 WWDC is a conference like no other.
 This past month, I was lucky enough to experience it as a part of Tumblr's [iOS cohort](https://cocoa.tumblr.com/post/146758581738/wwdc-2016-has-come-and-passed-but-we-wanted-to).
-While my peers have done a fantastic job in [recapping the conference's highlights](https://swiftnews.curated.co/issues/91#start), I wanted to take a moment to reflect on the smaller details, things that went well, and things I wish I had done differently.
+While my peers have done a fantastic job [recapping the conference's highlights](https://swiftnews.curated.co/issues/91#start), I wanted to take a moment to reflect on the smaller details, things that went well, and things I wish I had done differently.

 ## Recharge Days and Exercise